RasmusLynge/DB_Assignment_1/README.md

 Pros:
 -  Follows Data Normalization
 Cons:
--
+- Runtime updates (the update of one table will lock other tables - can be slow)

 #### Table-per-class strategy
 Pros:
--  insert, delete, update is simple.
+-  insert, delete, update is simple. (only working on one table)
 Cons:
 - New table for each animal type.
+- polymorphism from object oriented programming does not work well with this strategy.

 #### Single-table strategy